zains719/Html-Parser-in-C-and-Haskell/README.md

 • You must work with the following subset of HTML tags only, not every tag!
 This mandatory subset is {html, head, body, title, h1, h2, h3, p, ul, li, a, div, br, hr}.
 Don’t include any other tags.

-•A <div> tag cannot be nested inside a <p> tag, and a <p> tag cannot be nested inside a <p> tag.
-A <div> tag can nest inside another <div>.
+• A div tag cannot be nested inside a p tag, and a p tag cannot be nested inside a p tag.
+A div tag can nest inside another div.

-• <br> is one of the few tags that doesn’t have a closing tag, so documents can contain just <br>.
-Similarly for <hr>.
+• br is one of the few tags that doesn’t have a closing tag, so documents can contain just br.
+Similarly for hr.

 • Any attributes in an opening tag are ignored.
-For example, in <div class=”text”> the class attribute is ignored.
+For example, in div class=”text” the class attribute is ignored.

-• The <title> tag is included in the head section between the head tags only, and not in the body section between the body tags.
+• The title tag is included in the head section between the head tags only, and not in the body section between the body tags.

 • A DOCTYPE at the start of the document is not required.

-• Assume there are no comments (<!-- -->) or entities (e.g., &lt; to represent <) in the HTML document.
+• Assume there are no comments or entities in the HTML document.

 • Assume that the ‘<’ and ‘>’ characters are used only as part of the HTML tags, and do not appear in the text within p, h1, h2, h3, or any other sections, or in attribute values.